sachinkr91/api-rest-meetings/libs/php/SwaggerClient-php/docs/Api/MeetingApi.md

 $api_instance = new Swagger\Client\Api\MeetingApi();
 $user_id = 56; // int | The ID of the user of interest.
 This value is an integer which can be retrieved for the current user via the Get User Account Details endpoint.
 $meeting_id = 56; // int | The ID of the meeting you want to view.
 This is an integer value.
 You can find this ID by doing a list of meetings and referencing the \"id\" property.
+This is not the numeric meeting ID visible to users.

 try {
     $result = $api_instance->v1UserUserIdScheduledMeetingMeetingIdGet($user_id, $meeting_id);